Learn How to Fondue

 Make sure to have plenty of drinks available for your guests.
 If you're having a cheese fondue, you can serve the same wine that was used in the cheese mixture or a similar wine.
 Same goes for beer if you used a beer cheese fondue recipe.
 If you used light ale in your recipe, you can serve light ale to your guests.

 Keep in mind that these tips are only a suggestion and you can serve a selection of wine, beer, tea or coffee of your choice.
-Although some people believe that drinking cold drinks will make cheese harden in your stomach, it is only an urban myth.
+Some people believe that drinking cold drinks will make cheese harden in your stomach, but it's only an urban myth.

 When taking your fork out of the pot, leave it above the pot and let it drip for a couple seconds to prevent nasty stains on your tablecloth.
-It will also give you the added benefit of cooling your food before eating it or transferring it to your plate.
+It will also let your food cool before eating it or transferring it to your plate.

 Keep your fingers away from the pot!
-The fondue mixture is hot.
+The fondue mixture (and the pot) is hot!

 How to Fondue - Serving Fondue

 Don't forget to have lots of napkins available for your guests.
-An important step in learning how to fondue is to read these safety tips for fondue before your fondue night.
-You should also make sure you are using the right type of fondue pot.
+Make sure to read the following safety tips before your fondue night.
+You should also make sure you're using the right type of fondue pot.

 If you're serving hot oil or broth based fondue, make sure to have a selection of dipping sauces for your guests.
 If you forget about these sauces and your guests have arrived, you can try ranch salad dressing or BBQ sauce.

-Now that you know how to fondue, get the fondue equipment you need at the Fondue Store.
+Now that you know how to fondue, you can get the fondue equipment you need at the Fondue Store.